What is the problem?

 - Campaign to protect people’s right to peaceful protest – both in the U.S. and across the world, including in Hong Kong and Brazil.

 People who are historically and systematically discriminated against must enjoy equality in law and practice and be protected from structural and intersecting discriminations and inequalities.

 Governments around the world, including here in the United States, must ensure justice and redress including through the removal of racist laws, policies and practices, and guarantee equality in access to economic and social rights.
 Governments must take measures to end the over-policing and overcriminalization of discriminated people and communities and aim for substantive equality between individuals and communities.

-This research documents how law enforcement responded to protests about the use of deadly force with shocking amounts of excessive force against protesters.
+This research documents how law enforcement have responded to protests with shocking amounts of excessive force against protesters.